bitsbeats/php-softfailer/README.md

 # bitsbeats/php-softfailer

-Library to turn soft failures occurring within a certain time interval into hard failures, with persisting state.
+PHP library to suppress errors ("soft failures") unless they exceed a certain threshold within a given time interval.

 ## Features
-- uses persistent storage, so that failures are counted among multiple script calls or pageviews
+- uses persistent storage, so that failures are counted among independent script calls or pageviews
 - storage drivers for filesystem, memcache and APCu

 ## Install